 A little bit about me and before I created this budget outline.
 I was living paycheck to paycheck.
 Receiving money every two weeks and putting it all on my credit card.
 I was surviving instead of thriving.
 If this sounds like you, don’t worry!
-I have your solution: this easy step-by-step budget will get you in control of your money!
+This easy step-by-step budget will get you in control of your money!

 With a simple budget in place, you’ll keep up with your debt while saving, have spending money and pay for your expense with ease.Before creating a budget, I was living paycheck to paycheck.
 I was surviving instead of thriving.Click To Tweet

 1. Your Income

 Grab a piece of paper or you can print out the below budget outline and write down how much you make in a month, as well as, break it down to how frequent you get paid.

 2. List your expenses

 List all your expenses, daily, monthly, yearly.
 Caroline Vencil has a great list for you to reference.
 Now that you’ve written down all your expenses, separate them into categories, I simply use a letter system, A for Business Expenses, B for Yearly Expenses, C for more frequent Expenses, D for Gifts/Vacation, E for Cash expenses, F for bi-weekly expenses.

 Now that you have your categories, allocate when you’ll be contributing to your expenses.
 If you’re like me who gets paid every 2 weeks, you’ll have 2 extra paychecks in a year, it’s always nice to have that extra paycheck, but I don’t spend it on just anything, I allocate it wisely.

 By creating multiple accounts and separating your categories, you’ll be able to tackle those expenses, since you’ll already have that money tucked away.
 I have the following saving accounts which correspond with my categories that I’ve created earlier: